What Is a Network Administrator? A Career Guide

 Key network administrator skills

-• Knowledge of different types of networks: Local Area Networks (LANs), Wide Area Networks (WANs), Virtual Private Networks (VPNs), and sometimes Storage Area Networks (SANs) are each different types of networks.
-Though some jobs may call for more experience in one over another, having a foundational knowledge of what various networks are and how to configure them will be central to your work as a network administrator.
+• Knowledge of different types of networks: Network types include Local Area Networks (LANs), Wide Area Networks (WANs), Virtual Private Networks (VPNs), and sometimes Storage Area Networks (SANs).
+Though some jobs may require more experience in one over another, having a basic understanding of the various network types and how to configure them will be crucial to your network administrator skill set.

-• Understanding of network security components: These might include firewalls, VPNs, and access control.
-Knowing what common attacks are and the appropriate response to them will be important as a network administrator.
+• Understanding of network security components: These include firewalls, VPNs, and access control.
+Knowing about common cyber attacks and the appropriate response to them is critical for a network administrator.

-• Familiarity with servers: Upgrading and configuring servers is a common ability sought after in network administrators.
-Windows and Linux servers are common in the US.
+• Familiarity with servers: Upgrading and configuring servers is a sought-after skill for network administrators.
+Windows and Linux servers are standard in the US.

-• Communication and teamwork: As a network administrator, you’ll likely be working in a team or with other members of your organization to ensure computers and systems are up and running.
+• Communication and teamwork: As a network administrator, you'll likely work on a team or with other organization members to ensure computers and systems are running smoothly.
 Being able to communicate problems and solutions with other people is a valuable skill to have.

 The following certifications can be helpful to those in the beginning stages of their networking career: